 Heat map is a tool in Excel that helps us to make a quick visualization comparison of the relations of the values in the data set.
 For example in a bigger range (that contains the sales data for the past 10 years in monthly breakdown) we immediately can point out the time periods perform under or over the desired plan.
 How can we do this using Excel?
 This is what today’s article is all about!
-Use heat maps to build great looking excel dashboard.
+Use heat maps to build great looking excel dashboard using data visualization.

 In this tutorial you’ll learn how to:

 - Create a heat maps in Excel using conditional formatting

 - Visualize HR resources using a dynamic heat map in Excel

 Create a Heat Map in Excel Using Conditional Formatting Rules

 If you take a look at the picture below you will get information how the sales of different products related to each other throughout the years.
 How can we create a heat map in a few single step?
 We will show you this in the first chapter.

 We don’t use Excel to do manual work and wouldn’t color the cells one by one.
 Conditional formatting is an excellent tool to automatically highlight the values relevant to us.

 Apply rules because if we manually manipulate the cells we will have to arising problems!
 One of them is the time factor, for the process would take too long to complete.
 The other is the disadvantage arising from the static depiction.
 In this case the changing of the values of the cells would not come with the changes of the colors.